Yola Combines Softness And Grit In Her Virtuosic View Of Americana

 Yola Carter caught the music bug as a small child growing up in a tiny seaside town in southwest England.
 Browsing through her mother's varied record collection, she latched onto the 1974 Dolly Parton album Jolene.
 It never crossed the singer's mind that that wasn't what an aspiring, young singer who happened to be black and British was supposed to be listening to and learning from in the late 1980s.

 "I didn't know that that was going to be such a problem until I started trying to actually do it," she remembers.
 "And then people were like 'OK, now this is weird, we always thought that you'd sing R&B,' and I'm like, 'Why?
-My voice doesn't sound like that at all.'"
+My voice doesn't sound like that at all.' "

 When her schoolmates — initially jazz musicians who graduated ahead of her, then club DJs — started asking her to perform with them in her teens, she had to conceal what she was up to from her mother, a nurse who insisted that her children pursue similarly sensible and stable careers.
 Carter says that her strategy for sneaking out to club bookings and studio sessions "involved what a lot of kids do when they're going out to get drunk."
 In other words, she'd tell her mother she was going to the movies or a slumber party at a friend's house.
 "And all of that, of course, wasn't true," she says.
 "Sometimes I was going out to get drunk like all the normal kids, but sometimes I was gonna do gigs, you know?"